SShojaie/Suicide_rate/README.md

   **_Observable Trends/Insights:_**
   +   Scores for additional variables correlated with happiness vary among the selected happy countries.
 Interestingly, Nicaragua does not perform well across all four variables.

-  +   Spain has the highest earnings from tourism, while all other outlier countries underperform on this indicator.
+  +   Spain has the highest earnings from tourism, while other focus countries underperformed on this indicator.

-  +   Brain drain is a challenge for these countries, maximum brain drain occurs in Nicaragua, affecting its happiness index.
-Security threat could be one of the major reasons for impacting the perception of happiness, therby brain drain and security threat negatively impact the happiness index.
+  +   Brain drain is a challenge for these countries - maximum brain drain occurs in Nicaragua.
+Security threat could be one of the major reasons for impacting the perception of happiness.

   ----

-  ### Canada and USA on Happiness
+  ### Canada and US on Happiness
   #### **_How does Canada rank on the Happiness Index variables and additional factors found to be correlated with happiness?_**

   <div align="center">